Hoh Rainforest

 Shady Lane Trail & Staircase Rapids Loop

 Where the North Fork Skokomish River flows into Lake Cushman in the southeastern section of Olympic National Park, hikers can expect to find a combination of old-growth forests, waterfalls, and river rapids.
-Beginning at the Staircase Ranger Station the Shady Lane Trail follows the river at its southern end and passes through some large unique trees.
+Beginning at the Staircase Ranger Station, the Shady Lane Trail follows the river at its southern end and passes through some large, unique trees.
 For fans of giant trees, this is the trail that dominates over the others in the region.
-It’s only two miles long and the trail is overgrown in portions but the trees are ancient and the forest is rich in diversity.
+It’s only two miles long, and the trail is overgrown in portions, but the trees are ancient, and the forest is rich in diversity.
 The Staircase Rapids Loop, on the other hand, north of the ranger station, follows the North Fork Skokomish on both its east and west banks.
-There are some large trees on this trail but they pale in comparison to the ones on the Shady Lane Trail.
-The main attraction here are the various views of the river as it cascades down, forming various waterfalls along the way.
+There are some large trees on this trail, but they pale in comparison to the ones on the Shady Lane Trail.
+The main attraction here is the various views of the river as it cascades down, forming multiple waterfalls along the way.

 IMG_0209.jpeg